Back to Business! Launch Your New Business With 10% Off — Start Now

 arrow

-An MT103 is a standardized SWIFT message that is used by banks and financial institutions to make international transfers between accounts.
+An MT103 is a standardised SWIFT message that is used by banks and financial institutions to make international transfers between accounts.

 How to use an MT103?